Can I Drive on Oregon Coast Beaches? Rules, Regulations for Cars, Vehicles

 Driving is not allowed from the mouth of the Nestucca River through Neskowin to Cascade Head.

-Driving on the sand is prohibited throughout all of Lincoln City except for a small patch perhaps 200 feet in length at the SW 15th St. ramp.
+Driving on the sand is prohibited throughout all of Lincoln City except for a small patch roughly 150 feet in length at the SW 15th St. ramp.

 No other section of the central Oregon coast allows driving on beaches, including Gleneden Beach, Lincoln Beach, Depoe Bay, Newport, Waldport and Yachats – or the 20 miles of beaches between there and Florence.